MichaelWrobelPersonal/hello-world/README.md

 # hello-world
-Proverbial 'Hello World' starter project.
+The proverbial 'Hello World' starter project.
+This is used to learn a bit about GitHub.